jdmota/java-typestate-checker/README.md

 - Version 1.0
     - Equal to Mungo (Glasgow implementation + SCP paper)
-    - With protocol completeness and without null pointer exceptions
+    - With linear use enforcement, with protocol completeness and without null pointer exceptions
         - References: Aalborg Haskell implementation + new tech report
     - With examples to argue for correctness
+    - Issues to fix in next versions:
+      - It is possible to create an alias by getting an object from a collection and leaving it there
+      - Objects inside collections may not have their protocol completed
 - Version 2.0
     - Finer ownership control than linearity
 - Version 3.0